cta-rta/astri-rta-bootstrapper/README.md

 If any system call raise any error, the ScriptExecutors will quit.

+## Logging
+Each ScriptExecutor use its own log file to store its output.
+The log files are created under the logs/ directory.

 ## Assumptions
-* Each script produces only one file
+* Each script produce only one file.

 ## Improvements
-* Using PFILES env var and not copy the par files into the bootstrapper directory
+* Using PFILES env var and not copy the par files into the bootstrapper directory.